-We hope you’ll find the information on this page useful.
-If you are unable to find the answer to your question, just get in touch and let us know.
+We've included information below for the questions most often asked, along with examples and additional links.
+If you are unable to find the answer to your question, please let us know.

 Yes.
 Your web hosting with My Web Maestro includes a control panel (cPanel) that has a few tools built in for viewing traffic statistics.
 Once you log into cPanel, look for the section of icons on the main page for “statistics” to see the various options.
 We recommend using Awstats.
 (Definitions and explanations of Awstats terminology and labels)